Scenario

 12. The Senior User will review the Product Descriptions of the products to be produced by the selected service provider to ensure that they can be achieved.

-Which is a correctly defined acceptance criterion for the transferred staff?
+Which is a correctly defined acceptance criterion for the running cost of the outsourced service?

 Scenario